Anxiety Therapy & Counselling Montreal

 - Nausea, diarrhea, or irritable bowel syndrome

-Though it may seem impossible to live with GAD, there are ways to cope so you don’t have to continue living in constant fear.
-With the proper treatment, you’ll learn how to manage your general anxiety disorder.
+Though it may seem impossible to live with anxiety, there are ways to cope so you don’t have to continue living in constant fear.
+With the proper treatment, you’ll learn how to manage your anxiety.
 It’s a battle you can win.

 When everything seems overwhelming, it’s tempting to try quick fixes, such as alcohol, drugs, or scrolling social media.
 Doing that may help calm your anxiety in the moment, but eventually, it creates its own problems.